CHARLES (CHARLIE) GWATHMEY, FAIA (1938-2009)

 1989 - Inaccurately cited as a Gwathmey design (primarily by Sean (Puffy) Combs) is the Henry Shyer House, 40 Hedges Banks Drive, East Hampton NY.
 Commissioned 1987.
 It was designed entirely by Bruce Nagel, who worked for both Gwathmey and Richard Meier before going on his own.
 Sold to Minoru and Yoshiko Mori.
 Sold to Combs in 1998.
 Following a particularly rowdy Fourth of July party in 1999, Combs was fined $2,000 by the town of East Hampton for hosting 500 guests above the legal limit.
 Sold in 2001 to 40 Hedges Realty Inc., a company controlled by Combs.

 1992 - The Jeffrey and Marilyn Katzenberg House, 7996 Roamer Court, Park City UT.
 14,000 square feet.
 Designed with Rick Otto.
 Interior decoration by Naomi Leff.
 Built by New Star General Contractors.
 President Clinton stayed here in 1998.
 In 2007, Goodyear was ordered to pay Katzenberg $2.17 million to replace faulty heating hoses.
 It was Goodyear's largest settlement to an individual homeowner to date, as the house was finished with rare and expensive materials destroyed in the restoration process.
-Sold in 2020 to 7996 Roamer LLC.
+Deeded in 2020 to 7996 Roamer LLC, controlled by Katzenberg.

 1992 - The Charles and Brenda (Bunny) Koppelman Penthouse Apartment Renovation, aka the Sobel Apartment, located in the Verona Building, 32 East 64th Street#10W, New York NY.
 Gwathmey took it down to the studs for a complete makeover.
 Sold in 2002 to Jonathan S. Sobel and Marsha Dunn, who commissioned Gwathmey for a smaller renovation.
 Bottom photo by Chester Higgins Jr.; other photos by Durston Saylor.
 Sold in 2012 to Stephen J. Meringoff.